filipalac/psxsdk/readme.txt

+Note: This is a copy of PSXSDK project from http://unhaut.x10host.com/psxsdk/ Pre-built binaries can be found in GitHub release artifacts.

-PSXSDK 0.6
+PSXSDK 0.6.2
 ReadMe and FAQ
-Last updated: June 3rd 2016
+Last updated: April 10th 2019
 -----------------------------

 What is PSXSDK?